qa276390/Encrypted_Traffic_Classification/README.md

 ### Data Preprocessing

 You can convert pcap file to json, do:
 Before execute the code below, please make sure there are ~/joy/bin/joy and ~/joy/sleuth files in your computer.
-The fourth input please fill in a integer between 0~200, which means the packet num in the flow.
+The fourth input please fill in a integer between 0 to 200, which means the packet num in the flow.
 The example below extract the first 50 packets in a flow and transform the informations to json file.

 ```shell
 sh pcap_to_json.sh PCAP tmpJSON JSON 50